atlanticwave-sdx/pce/README.md

-The problem PCE aims to solve is this: given a network topology and a set of connection requests between some nodes in the topology that must satisfy some requirements (bandwidth, latency, number of hops, packet loss,...) how do we find the right path between nodes?
+The problem PCE aims to solve is this: given a network topology and a set of connection requests between some nodes in the topology that must satisfy some requirements (regarding bandwidth, latency, number of hops, packet loss, etc.) how do we find the right path between the given nodes?

 ## Using PCE